-STABILITY: This product is stable when properly stored at normal temperature and pressures (see Section 7, Handling and Storage).
+DECOMPOSITION CONDITIONS/STABILITY: This product is stable when properly stored at normal temperature and pressures (see Section 7, Handling and Storage).
+Prolonged exposure to light and air may cause the formation of peroxides.
+The peroxides are unlikely to be hazardous unless they are concentrated during distillation or allowed to evaporate to dryness

-DECOMPOSITION PRODUCTS: Combustion: If exposed to extremely high temperatures, thermal decomposition may generate irritating fumes and toxic gases (e.g., carbon oxides and lithium compounds).
+DECOMPOSITION PRODUCTS: Combustion: If exposed to extremely high temperatures, thermal decomposition may generate irritating fumes and toxic gases (e.g., carbon oxides, peroxides, nitrogen oxides, chromium compounds, and copper compounds).
 Hydrolysis: None known.

-MATERIALS WITH WHICH SUBSTANCE IS INCOMPATIBLE: This product is incompatible with strong oxidizers.
+MATERIALS WITH WHICH SUBSTANCE IS INCOMPATIBLE: This product is incompatible with strong oxidizers, perchloric acid, and bases.

 HAZARDOUS POLYMERIZATION: Will not occur.

-CONDITIONS TO AVOID: Avoid exposure to or contact with extreme temperatures and incompatible chemicals.
+CONDITIONS TO AVOID: Avoid exposure to or contact with extreme temperatures, heat, sparks, flames, sunlight, and incompatible chemicals.